eko-nr/gensyn-rl-swarm-runner/README.md

 **Update Process:**
 1. Clone the latest rl-swarm version
-2. Apply updates while preserving your settings
+2. Apply updates while preserving your settings and .env configuration

 ### Common Issues

+**Configuration Issues:**
+- Invalid model name: Use one of the supported open models listed in the configuration section
+- Model too large for your specs: Choose a smaller model based on the model selection guide
+- Authentication errors: Verify your `HUGGINGFACE_ACCESS_TOKEN` in `.env` (use "None" for open models)
+- Permission denied: Ensure `.env` file has proper permissions (`chmod 600 .env`)
+- Out of memory errors: Switch to a smaller model or increase swap space

 **Swarm.pem Issues:**
 - Invalid or corrupted swarm.pem file: Use `sh ./swarm_manager/find_swarm.sh` to locate files